Home Mission Activities Gallery Story Fauna Donors Contact

 Compare

 Degraded and fragmented forests have handicapped evolution's capacity to respond to climate change.
-While ongoing and vast plantations of a few dozen tree species are helpful to climate change, this practice leaves life's evolution kit at a deficit.
-Our expertise is in the conservation of increasingly uncommon, rare and endangered (RET) flora of the Deccan Plateau and Eastern Ghats with a focus on woody species (trees & shrubs).
+While ongoing public sector plantations of a few dozen tree species are helpful to climate change, this practice leaves life's evolution kit at a deficit.
+Our expertise is in the conservation of increasingly uncommon, rare and endangered (RET) flora of the Deccan Plateau and Eastern Ghats with a focus on woody species (trees & shrubs) and the faunal and fungal associations they sustain.
 Our goal is to become an exemplary model of ecosystem restoration in India by reviving if not re‑building the essential, multifaceted relationships that replicate a 'wild' terrain.
-More than fifty thousand woody plants, complementary to native fauna, serve as a refuge encompassing over 850 species (established and in progress) across a couple hundred genera.
+More than a lakh woody plants, complementary to native fauna and funga, serve as a refuge encompassing over a thousand species (established and in progress) across a few hundred genera.
 There is much more to do.

 An extensive collection of (sub)tropical dryland flora, both planted & undisturbed, is distributed across the DNA's 400 acres.
 What was once eroded pasture and wasteland is giving rise to a semi‑arid jungle ecosystem.
 See: DNA on Google Earth